Flash in other media: Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse

-Barry Allen appears in Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse, with Phil LaMarr reprising his voice role from the 2019 reboot.
+Barry Allen appears in Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse, with Phil LaMarr reprising his voice role from the series.

 DC League of Super-Pets

 The Flash appears in DC League of Super-Pets, voiced by John Early.
-He becomes Merton's owner at the end of the film.

 Batman and Superman: Battle of the Super Sons

-A version of Kid Flash is set to appear in Batman and Superman: Battle of the Super Sons.
-It is unknown whether this is the Wally West or Bart Allen version of the character, but based on the costume, Bart Allen seems the more likely of the two.
+An unidentified Kid Flash appears in Batman and Superman: Battle of the Super Sons.

+Justice League x RWBY: Super Heroes & Huntsmen

+The Barry Allen incarnation of Flash appears in Justice League x RWBY: Super Heroes & Huntsmen, voiced by David Errigo Jr. in Part One and David Dastmalchian in Part Two.